 Kansas weather can be unpredictable!
 Be informed & stay safe!

-If tragedy strikes remember, SERVPRO of W. Topeka is always here to help!
+If tragedy strikes remember, SERVPRO of West Topeka is always here to help!

 SERVPRO of West Topeka knows that when your business or residence has a fire there are an overwhelming amount of tasks to deal with.
 From the beginning of cleaning to the final put back, there are a lot of decisions to make and sometimes not a lot of time to make them in.
 That is why we staff highly trained technicians, experienced in cleaning smoke and soot damage on any number of items.
 However, even after a thorough cleaning, odors can seem to linger.
 Sometimes these odors are real and sometimes they are imagined.